jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-05-02-avoid-directly-using-thrid-party-classes-at-the-boundaries.md

 }
 ```

-A few months later, there was a new requirement: I needed to return a custom error from my command handlers.
-Whew, that's easy!
+...
+A few months later, there was a new requirement: _I needed to return a custom error from my command handlers._ Whew, that's easy!
 I will just have to create another kind of command handler and use a custom `Result` with error, `Result<Error>`, as my return type!:

 ``` csharp
 public interface ICommandWithErrorHandler<TCommand>